So you want to leave Jekyll and import your articles into Ghost? Here's an easy to follow step by step guide to do this in a matter of minutes.

 So… exporting the json was a breeze for me.. took me about 1 hour to get Jekyll right but who is counting time. (well I am as Im nearly 45 when I write this article)

-But had had some nasty errors on the migrate json html import.json part.
+part.
 To be able to import your articles you have to migrate your HTML and Markdown articles to Mobiledoc

 Mobiledoc is a standardised JSON-based document storage format, which forms the heart of publishing with Ghost.
 In order to import content into Ghost, it must first be converted to mobiledoc.

-Although mobiledoc is a JSON format, the mobiledoc field in the import file should be serialised into a string, which can be done by calling JSON.stringify().
+Although mobiledoc is a JSON format, the mobiledoc field in the import file should be serialised into a string, which can be done by calling JSON.stringify()

 Ghost’s importer is not able to accept other formats, such as HTML or markdown.
 Instead, there are tools available for converting from these formats into mobiledoc prior to importing.

-The easiest way to convert HTML to mobiledoc is to generate a Ghost JSON file with html fields containing your content for each post instead of mobiledoc.
-You can then use Ghost’s standalone migration tool to convert the html field to a mobiledoc field.
+The easiest way to convert HTML to mobiledoc is to generate a Ghost JSON file with html

-1. Requires Node.js v10 installed locally
+- Requires Node.js v10 installed locally

-2. npm install @tryghost/migrate -g – install the migration tooling
+npm install @tryghost/migrate -g

-4. The tool will output a path to a converted JSON file – use this to import your content
+– will convert the HTML fields in your JSON file- The tool will output a path to a converted JSON file – use this to import your content

-5. Run npm uninstall @tryghost/migrate -g to cleanup
+npm uninstall @tryghost/migrate -g

 Now, I had a problem with my node version on my Mac.
 It seemed to have a old installed version (with the installer).
 And I could not install a newer version with brew.